 The overall goals of the FYS Library Research Sessions are to introduce students to fundamental library resources and services, while developing students' sense of critical inquiry in the context of library research.
 Fundamental research competencies acquired during their first year will help students identify information resources for course assignments, as well as begin to develop skills for research inquiry within the academic community.
 This tiered approach provides students with a foundation to conduct more developed and complex research throughout their General Education and Upper Level courses, as well as meet faculty expectations for research assignments throughout the curriculum.

-Librarians at the University of Richmond use tiered research instruction based on Bloom's Taxonomy of Educational Objectives of lower-and higher-order thinking and competency skills, as well as the research of Kenneth Burke (The Philosophy of Literary Form, 110-111) and Gerald Graff (They Say/I Say), encouraging students to think about research and writing as joining the academic conversation.
+Librarians at the University of Richmond use a tiered research instruction approach based on Bloom's Taxonomy of Educational Objectives of lower-and higher-order thinking and competency skills, as well as the research of Kenneth Burke (The Philosophy of Literary Form, 110-111) and Gerald Graff & Cathy Birkenstein (They Say/I Say), encouraging students to think about research and writing as joining the academic conversation.

-Achievement of Outcomes: First Year Students arrive with a range of experiences with library resources, requiring an introduction to academic research strategies and resources, focusing on the unique scholarly collections at the University of Richmond.
-The library research sessions offer the opportunity to "level the playing field" among first year students and enhance their ability to use basic library information resources.
+Achievement of Outcomes: First-year students arrive with a range of experiences with library resources, and liaison librarians provide library research sessions to introduce academic research strategies and resources to all first-year students, focusing on the unique scholarly collections at the University of Richmond.
+Library instruction sessions also offer all students, especially those with little previous exposure to library research and resources, the opportunity to think about information needs and appropriate resources beginning with their first UR classes.
 Librarians and FYS faculty work together to plan overall program assessment for Goal #4.